-It’s not uncommon that at Smith Publicity, we might be asked “is book marketing worth the cost?”
+It’s not uncommon that at Smith Publicity, we might be asked, “is book marketing worth the cost?”
 Over many years, our experience with thousands of books and authors is that yes, there is tangible value in book marketing.
 While we can offer many success stories and case studies, we understand that deciding to hire a professional book marketing firm is a significant step, especially for self-published authors.
-We have worked with authors across the spectrum of experience, including many who have attempted some book marketing efforts themselves, without seeing the success they were hoping for.
+We have worked with authors across the spectrum of experience, including many who have attempted some book marketing efforts themselves without seeing the success they were hoping for.

-Nearly all established publishing houses have determined that book marketing is worth the expense, but they face competition and budgets are ever-shrinking.
-Therefore, the cost of book marketing is increasingly falling on authors, themselves.
+Nearly all established publishing houses have determined that book marketing is worth the expense, but they face competition, and budgets are ever-shrinking.
+Therefore, the cost of book marketing is increasingly falling on authors themselves.
 Virtually all successful authors have had expert publicity support at some point in their careers – and most want it every time they publish a book.
 Publicity campaigns require a lot of work and expertise, and when done well, raise the visibility of a book and author considerably.

 Can Books Be Marketed Online More Cheaply?

-While the cheapest way to market a book is undoubtedly online, taking an online-only approach will neglect the many other avenues there are for potential coverage.
+While the cheapest way to market a book is undoubtedly online, taking an online-only approach will neglect the many other avenues for potential coverage.
 As a result, nearly all authors who have the means choose to hire professional book marketing firms for a well-rounded campaign.
 There are various service levels, from consultations to full-blown, full-service media campaigns.
 The blend of online visibility with traditional media is the surest way to success.

 Book Marketing Return on Investment (ROI)